SonSang/MinuteEngine/README.md

   <img src="/Image/main.png" width="1080" height="540">
 </p>

-**C++ framework using modern OpenGL that supports basic rendering functions and provides graphics programmingenvironment : Scene graph, Geometry, Lighting, Shading, Texturing, Shadow, etc**.
+**C++ framework using modern OpenGL that supports basic rendering functions and provides graphics programming environment : Scene graph, Geometry, Lighting, Shading, Texturing, Shadow, etc**.

 # Scene Graph
 With simple GUI (which is implemented using [ImGui](https://github.com/ocornut/imgui)), user can control objects located in the scene.
 The objects in the scene can form a hierarchy and render calls follow the structure.
 Each object in the scene has its own properties for rendering and transformation.